Home » Team of Experts Channel » Athletic Trainers: Every High School Should Have One

 Athletic Trainers: Every High School Should Have One

-Among the things which increase the anxiety level of parents of children playing contact or collision sports, or any sport for that matter, is the fact that many high school programs don't employ certified athletic trainers (ATs) who have received training in treating sports injuries, including heat illness, spine and neck injuries, sudden cardiac arrest, and in recognizing the often subtle signs or symptoms of a concussion.
+Among the things which increase the anxiety level of parents of children playing contact or collision sports, or any sport for that matter, is the fact that a significant number of high school programs still did not employ certified athletic trainers (ATs) who have received training in treating sports injuries, including heat illness, spine and neck injuries, sudden cardiac arrest, and in recognizing the often subtle signs or symptoms of a concussion.

 "Athletic trainers facilitate treatment of injuries and monitor recovery so that athletes are not returned to play prematurely.
 This likely explains the lower rates of recurrent injuries in schools with athletic trainers," said Cynthia LaBella, MD., FAAP, who presented the study to the AAP conference, in an interview with Science Daily.